-One of the more interesting sociable wild animals of the grasslands is the prairie dog, a rodent that belongs to the squirrel family, is perhaps the easiest found animal in the park.
+The prairie dog, a rodent that belongs to the squirrel family, is perhaps the easiest found animal in the park.
 The name "prairie dog" came from their bark-like call, not from their appearance.
-They were called "petit chien" or little dog, by early French explorers and were scientifically described in the journals of Lewis and Clark.
+They were called "petit chien" or "little dog" by early French explorers and were scientifically described in the journals of Lewis and Clark.

 There are five species of prairie dog in North America, but this park has one prairie dog species, the blacktail prairie dog, named for the black tip of its tail.
 Blacktail prairie dogs have small ears, short tails, and muscular legs.
 Their fur is buff-colored and often blends with the earth in which they dig their burrows.

 Prairie dogs rely on keen hearing, excellent eyesight and a communal warning system for protection against predators.
 They are social animals and the areas they inhabit are known as towns or colonies.
 Town is a good term because, in a way, their towns are much like ours.
 A dog town may vary in size from an acre to several hundred acres.
 In the 1800's, dog towns were described as stretching for miles; some extremely large towns are still found in South Dakota.